 The differences between assets and liabilities discussed above are summarized in the table below.

 |Arises from past event||Arises from past event|

-Equity is the amount due to the owners of the business, this includes the capital invested by them and any retained earnings the business has.
+Equity is the amount due to the owners of the business, this includes the paid-in capital invested by them and any retained earnings the business has.
 For a company the term owners equity is replaced by the term stockholders equity.

 Assets = Liabilities + Equity